OctopusDeploy/blog/blog/2025-04/financial-industry-compliance/index.md

 ## How Octopus supports easy compliance

-Octopus has many features that will ease your compliance burden and increase safety, from enterprise-grade access controls and audit trails to innovative automation.
+Octopus has many features that ease your compliance burden and increase safety, from enterprise-grade access controls and audit trails to innovative automation.
 Let's take a quick tour of some crucial compliance features:

 - Role-based access control
 - Extensive audit trails